Get a free, no obligation personal loan quote with rates as low as 9.99%

 Fixed Percentage Real Estate Commission Rates

-In general, real estate agents use a set percentage as payment for their services.
-This means that the seller pays the agent an established percentage of the home sale value.
 The percentage rate remains the same regardless of the amount for which the home is sold.
-Conceptually, this incentivizes the real estate agent to get the highest sale price since it would lead to a higher payment.
+This incentivizes real estate agents to get the highest sale price, since it would lead to a higher payment.

 Fixed Fee Real Estate Commission Rates